 We have all been there.
 We start to feel a bit down and then slowly the symptoms begin to creep up on us.
-Next thing we know we are headed to a store, sick and in need of some relief from the discomfort.
-One of the best parts of home treatments that work are not only that most are perfectly natural and effective.
-But you can make them yourself and with little ingredients you likely have on hand.
+Next thing we know we are headed to a store, sick and miserable.
+In search of some relief from the discomfort.
+One of the best parts of home treatments is that most are perfectly natural and effective when done correctly.
+But you can make them yourself with little ingredients, you likely have on hand.

 Natural Chest Rub Recipe for Congestion and Cough

-This is a great natural alternative to vix vapor rub and takes just a few minutes to mix up.
+This is a great natural alternative to Vicks Vapor Rub and takes just a few minutes to mix up.
 You can find the full recipe here.
-Or watch the step by step video instruction below.
+Or watch the step-by-step video instruction below.

 Salt Water Gargle for Sore Throat